hanabi/hanabi.github.io/misc/Convention_Questions.md

 * Discuss any relevant contextual clues present in the game that influence the answer, if any.
 * Provide an alternate answer that might also be the case and discuss why that answer is not as good.
 * For example, the following question is bad:
-  * `/replay 12345 12 is this a 5 Stall or a 5 Pull?`
+  * /replay 12345 12 Is this a 5 Stall or a 5 Pull?
 * For example, the following question is good:
-  * `/replay 12345 12 Here, it is Alice's turn.
+  * /replay 12345 12 Here, it is Alice's turn.
 It is also the Early Game and no 5 Stalls have been given yet.
-Thus, based on my understanding of the conventions, when Alice clues number 5 to Bob, it would just be a 5 Stall, because there is no other possible clues that Alice can give, and Alice is not allowed to discard and end the Early Game without first doing at least one 5 Stall.`
+Thus, based on my understanding of the conventions, when Alice clues number 5 to Bob, it would just be a 5 Stall, because there is no other possible clues that Alice can give, and Alice is not allowed to discard and end the Early Game without first doing at least one 5 Stall.

 ### Reasoning